 2 lbs. hot breakfast sausage, cooked crumbled and drained

 Beat cheeses together.
 Stir in sausage, onions and baking mix.
 Roll into 1" balls and bake at 400 for 20-25 minutes or until lightly browned.

-Having done nothing all day but eat, sleep and eat more I was in dire need of reading a few weight loss pill reviews and getting up off the couch!
 I decided to go outside and weed the garden.
 Dirty, with mud caked feet I entered the house craving some leftover strawberry margarita's from the freezer, left over from the family bbq we hosted two weeks ago.
 In honor of that icy cold frozen margarita, I give you this peach cooler.

 1 (12-ounce) can frozen pink lemonade concentrate